epfl-ada/ada-2023-project-robertwestfanclub2023/README.md

 A list of research questions you would like to address during the project.

 - Question 1: Are there any recurring patterns between a film's genre and its release timing within a year?
 If such patterns exist, do they vary based on the location of the movie, and can these insights contribute to predicting the genre of upcoming film releases in subsequent seasons?
-- Question 2: How does release timing impact a movie's success, particularly its likelihood of winning awards?
+- Question 2: Which factors have an impact on a movie's success, particularly its likelihood of winning an Oscar award?
+How does the effect of release timing evolve over time?
+Is it possible to predict the Oscar probability, given some factors such as release month, country, language, etc.?
 - Question 3: In what ways is a movie's popularity affected by its release period, considering factors such as box office revenue and ratings?
-- Question 4: To what extent do the involvement of specific actors influence a film's success, including its chances of winning awards, expected box office revenue, and ratings?
+- Question 4: To what extent does the involvement of specific actors influence a film's success, including its chances of winning awards, expected box office revenue, and ratings?
 Additionally, can we generate actor groups based on genres and predict their probability of achieving success?

 ## Methods